Bug report #11683

 you must use a version of gdal that was compiled against the esri file geodatabase api, and as far as I can remember (I'm a ubuntu user) this option was never available out of the box using the official (ubuntugis) repositories.

-#3 Updated by Flo Ju almost 6 years ago
+#3 Updated by Flo Ju about 6 years ago

 - Assignee set to Filipe Dias

 Do you use 2.6 in Ubuntu 14.04 ?
 If Yes, then there is GDAL with FGDB-Support in ubuntu-gis repo ?